Morpeth, Northumberland: Flood defences

 Work on flood defences started in 2013 in response to the 2008 floods.
 New flood defences were built in the town centre and a dam with a storage reservoir was built on the Mitford Estate.
 A second £27 million dam was completed in May 2017 to reduce flooding from the Cotting Burn and marked the completion of the Morpeth flood defence plan.

 Transport

 Roads

 The A1, the longest numbered road in the UK, used to pass through the town until the Morpeth Northern Bypass was opened in 1970.
 This was a project to decrease traffic congestion in the town centre and decrease journey times from Pegswood, Ashington and Newbiggin to the A1 and beyond.
 It follows on from the Pegswood bypass at Whorral Bank Roundabout, continuing to St George's Roundabout, Northgate Roundabout and St Leonard's A1 Junction.
 The project was completed in 2017, which has allowed increased connectivity to south-east Northumberland and beyond.

-Other roads that pass though the town are: A192, A196, A197, B1337, B6343 and the B6524.
+Other roads that pass through the town are: A192, A196, A197, B1337, B6343 and the B6524.